Meet The Residents Of A Norwegian Island Who Want To Kill Time — Literally

 "When people in the government of Norway are talking about wintertime and summertime and moving the clock, we have a good laugh up here," Hveding says.

-Sommaroy's main income relies on tourism and fishing.
-Becoming the world's first time-free zone would certainly provide a boon to the island's tourist allure.
+Sommaroy's main income comes from tourism and fishing.
+Becoming the world's first time-free zone would certainly provide a boon to the island's tourism allure.

 Currently, when visitors cross the bridge into Sommaroy, they see a railing covered in wristwatches.
 The island is sending a clear message to tourists as it petitions to make "time a thing of the past."

-Note: An earlier version of this story mistakenly said that during the 69 days following the summer solstice, from May 18 to July 26, darkness never falls across the sky in Sommaroy.
-Actually, that time period leads up to and follows the summer solstice and is 70 days.